IamAfnanSk/atsqlan-sql-editor/README.md

 ## Optimization

 - I optimized this app by memoizing things where needed like for the result table which made my app to not crash for large number of rows.
-- Limited rows to 50 by default to improve speed and avoid unnecessary rendering of rows which might not be needed.
+- Limited rows to 500 by default to improve speed and avoid unnecessary rendering of rows which might not be needed.
 - Purged all unused tailwind styles' classes in prod build.
+- Used virtualization for table rows which make table super fast and it wont break the browser 🚀✨.

 ## Author